SA Electric Car Rebate 2026: Every EV Incentive in South Australia

 How SA Compares to Other States

-SA’s 2026 incentive package is on the leaner end nationally.
-NSW offers full stamp duty exemption and a first-year registration discount.
-Victoria has a concessional stamp duty rate and a modest registration reduction.
-The ACT offers the most comprehensive package, with no stamp duty, free registration for two years, and interest-free loans through the Sustainable Household Scheme.
+SA’s 2026 incentive package is on the leaner end nationally, but so are most states now.
+NSW closed both its rebate and stamp duty exemption on 1 January 2024, so NSW EVs pay standard duty.
+Victoria retains a concessional green car duty rate and a $100/year ZLEV registration discount.
+The ACT has the most support left, though it too has wound back: EVs now pay the lowest emissions-based duty band (not nil), registration is emissions-based, and the Sustainable Household Scheme loan now charges 3% interest rather than being interest-free.
 SA’s main edge is its solar opportunity: no other state combines high solar penetration with high grid electricity prices in a way that makes EV-plus-solar economics quite as compelling.

 For comparison: